Introduction

 The surviving named school records do not represent the full early school system of Telfair County.
 County records for 1907 reported a total of 60 schools: 45 white schools and 15 Black schools.
 [15] Many of those early rural schools remain unidentified by name in easily accessible online records.

-In the early 20th century, Telfair County's educational system was made up of numerous scattered rural schools, segregated by race and closely tied to local communities, churches, and family settlements.
+In the early twentieth century, Telfair County's educational system was made up of numerous scattered rural schools, segregated by race and closely tied to local communities, churches, and family settlements.
 [15]

 By the 1940s and 1950s, a clearer set of community schools appears in official records, including Lumber City, McRae-Helena, Milan, Ocmulgee, Workmore, Scotland, Towns, Uniondale, and others.
 [2][3]